puneetkg/puneetkg.github.io/_posts/2022-01-18-anyproblemisanopportunity.md

 Acknowledging, is half the battle won!
 Positive reframing involves thinking about a negative or challenging situation in a more positive way.
 This could involve thinking about a benefit or upside to a negative situation that you had not considered.
 Alternatively, it can involve identifying a lesson to be learned from a difficult situation.
 Finding something to be grateful about in a challenging situation is a type of positive reappraisal.
--Gist from an article by Stress & Development Lab, Harvard
+-Gist from an article by Stress & Development Lab, Harvard <br />

+Take the problem as a challenge and you start to think of ways to solve it instead of dreading the day you were given the problem.

 A Winner is a risk-taker.
 If you want to gain something, you need to take a risk.
 They know that nothing in life comes without a price and they are willing to pay that price.
 They constantly embark on paths unknown to achieve extra-ordinary results.